dreamengine/DETableViewCell/README.md

 ### Accessing UINibs

 To access a cell class's `UINib`, simply use `+cellNib` on that class.
 If a UINib instance has already been created for that class, this method will simply return that object.
 Otherwise, this method will automatically create a new `UINib` for the class, store it in the `DETableViewCell` cache, and return that object.
+The nib instantiation process requires that the .xib/.nib file has the same name as the `DETableViewCell` subclass.

 #### Example